-Since even Jesus in today’s Gospel avoided answering the question directly, neither will I be so presumptuous as to venture an answer here.
-Jesus’ refusal to speculate why bad things happen to good people in life – or, for that matter, why good things happen to bad people – appears almost as enigmatic and mysterious as God’s answer to Moses’ somewhat impertinent insistence on asking God’s name.
-Maybe I Am merely means that God exists, as opposed to false gods who do not.
-Or maybe it was God’s way of telling Moses that some things about God that are just mysterious - as if God were saying, “I am who I am and that’s all you need to know.”
-Maybe that’s why the real Moses (in contrast to Cecil B. DeMille's movie version of Moses) refrained from asking God the obvious question, why it has taken God so long to react to his people’s suffering in Egypt and hear their cry of complaint.
+Jesus’ refusal in today’s Gospel [Luke 13:1-9] to speculate why bad things happen to good people– or, for that matter, why good things happen to bad people – appears almost as enigmatic and mysterious as God’s answer to Moses’ somewhat impertinent insistence on asking God’s name.
+Maybe God’s answer was his way of telling Moses that some things about God that are just mysterious, as if God were saying, “I am who I am and that’s all you need to know.”
+Maybe that’s why the real Moses (in contrast to the famous movie’s version of Moses) refrained from asking God the obvious question, why it has taken God so long to react to his people’s suffering in Egypt.

 He may not have asked, but Moses may still have wondered.
-Well may we wonder as well.
-Likewise, those anonymous some people who told Jesus about the Galileans whose blood Pilate had mingled with their sacrifices may well have wondered why good Galilean pilgrims on pilgrimage in Jerusalem had been killed by Roman soldiers.
+Likewise, those who told Jesus about the Galileans whose blood Pilate had mingled with their sacrifices may well have wondered why good Galilean pilgrims on pilgrimage in Jerusalem had been killed by Roman soldiers.
 And why, for that matter, had 18 innocent people been accidentally killed when the tower at Siloam fell on them?

-Of course, no one needs to read a novel to find plenty of comparable examples in real life.
 And all these things inevitably inspire people to wonder.
-Could it be that we, whose lives have so far been spared, are somehow more worthy or deserving or virtuous than those who weren’t spared?
-The very universality and randomness of so much human suffering would seem to rebut the logic of that theory, even if it is precisely our all-too-human desire to impose some order and logic on the apparently arbitrary randomness of so much of what happens that causes us to invent such theories in the first place.
+Are we, who have so far been spared, somehow more worthy or deserving or virtuous?
+The universality and randomness of so much human suffering would seem to rebut any such theory, even if it is precisely our all-too-human desire to impose some order and logic on the apparently arbitrary randomness of so much of what happens that causes us to invent such theories in the first place.

-As if to preempt any such suggestion, Jesus just rejected it out of hand.
+Yet Jesus just rejected any such suggestion.
 By no means!
-Jesus tells us, for we are all sinners and so all desperately in need of conversion and repentance.
+Jesus says.
+For we are all sinners and so all desperately in need of conversion and repentance.
 Hence his parable – simultaneously so comforting and so threatening – of the unproductive fig tree.

-Now most people would probably agree that the whole point of cultivating a fig tree is to produce figs. A fruit-less fig tree hardly warrants the work involved in cultivating it year after year.
+Now most people would probably agree that, if the whole point of cultivating a fig tree is to produce figs, a fruit-less fig tree hardly warrants the work involved in cultivating it year after year.
 If there were ever an obvious application for the slogan “three strikes and you’re out,” this would seem to be it.
 After all, how likely would it be that, after three fruitless years, yet another year’s effort might make the tree bloom at last?
 Not much!

 Yet the gardener in Jesus’ parable is willing to give it one more try.
 Sir, leave it for this year also, and I shall cultivate the ground around it and fertilize it; it may bear fruit in the future.